-10 Fascinating Facts You Probably Didn’t Know About the Titanic
+10 Fascinating Titanic Facts You Probably Didn’t Know About

-On April 15, it will have been 109 years since the Titanic sank in the frigid waters of the Atlantic.
+It's been 110 years since the Titanic sank in the frigid waters of the Atlantic.
 Although much of its ill-fated final voyage has become ingrained in pop culture, these little-known Titanic facts may surprise you.

 A full moon may have caused the fatal iceberg to cross paths with Titanic